nlsncstr18/technical-exam/README.md

-To run the laravel make sure you install composer and xampp
+To run the laravel make sure you install composer and xampp.

 composer install

 php artisan serve